mmerickel/wired/docs/index.rst

 wired
 =====

-*An inversion-of-control (IoC) container for building decoupled, configurable, pluggable applications.*
+*An inversion-of-control (IoC) container for building decoupled, extensible, configurable, pluggable applications.*

 Have a large application where you want to *decrease coupling* between components?
 Need to *supply configuration* to your application's various services?
 Want to